 When you are looking for the Merida Mexico beaches this is where you want to go.
 Not only are they just 50 kilometers (30 miles) away from the city center, they are damn gorgeous.
 Progresso is also where the Merida Mexico cruise terminal is and therefore this town is very well catered to tourists.
 Many restaurants, great sea food and loads of bars.
 Visiting Progresso is one of the popular things to do in Merida Mexico.

-29. Visit Uxmal Ruins
+29. Visit Uxmal Ruins on a day trip from Merida

 One of the more off the beaten path Maya ruins in Yucatan Peninsula, but a great day trip from Merida.
 It is about an hour drive South and when you go early you will have these Maya ruins almost to yourself.
 There is a 35m (115 feet) high pyramid, unfortunately forbidden to climb, but there is a second pyramid at Uxmal Ruins that can be climbed and it offers amazing views over the archaeological site.